 • Material selection: Your chosen flashing material depends on factors such as climate, budget, personal preferences, and local roofing codes and regulations.

-• Cutting and shaping: The roofing contractor will cut the flashing to make sure that it fits around each roof penetration.
+• Cutting and shaping: The roofing contractor will cut the flashing to fit around each roof penetration.

 • Secure installation: The roofer installs flashing using nails or screws and shapes it to the roof’s contours.